 How to disable a light switch

 Safety first: Turn off the power at the breaker box.
 It’s not safe to work on a light switch with the power on.
 Plug a light or better yet, a television or radio into the outlet, turn the power on, then flip breakers until the light or sound stops.
 If you use a light, you may need a helper.
-This is why I like to use something that makes sound, like a radio.
+This is why I like to use something that emits sound, like a radio.

 If the light switch has more than two terminals, I recommend consulting an electrician.
 Multiple terminals suggests more than one light switch is in play.
 Circuits using multiple switches can be tricky to figure out.